 Solution 4: Set Outlook as Default Calendar

-Many users have more than one calendar added to their iPhone.
-Therefore, you need to clarify which Calendar do you want to use as default.
+Many users have more than one calendar added to their iPhones.
+Therefore, you need to clarify which Calendar you want to use as default.
 Here’s how to do it.

-Go to the Settings app > Calendar App > Tap Default Calendar.
+Go to the Settings app on your iPhone > Scroll & Find Calendar > Tap Default Calendar.
 Select the Outlook Calendar to set it as default.

 Solution 5: Reboot iPhone

-If none of the solutions works for you, then force restart the iPhone.
-We’ve mentioned the steps to force reboot the iPhone depending on the iPhone models.
+If none of the solutions works, then force restart the iPhone.
+We’ve mentioned the steps to force reboot the iPhone depending on the iPhone model.
 Check the above section.